 - FDA/IND and IRB approval and compliance monitoring

 - Assist in MRI and PET protocol setup

 Imaging training and guidance:

 - Train personnel in specifics on consenting participants to imaging

 - Train personnel in documentation required for MRI and PET

 - Guidance about best practices for new imaging studies

 - Archiving images

-Biological assays: The Neuropathology and Biomarker’s Core’s (Core D) Bio-Assay Service has experience in performing assays in various biological samples including whole tissue (brain), whole blood, CSF, plasma, serum, saliva, and urine.
-Current assays include saliva, plasma, serum hormones (sex steriords and gonadotropins); whole tissue, plasma, CSF amyloid beta, tau, and tau phosphorylation.
+The service has experience in performing assays in various biological samples including whole tissue (brain), whole blood, CSF, plasma, serum, saliva, and urine.
+Current assays include saliva, plasma, serum hormones (sex steroids and gonadotropins), whole tissue, plasma, CSF amyloid beta, tau, and tau phosphorylation.